mashkov-dev/DataService/README.md

 ```
 ---
 #### `DataService.Fetch<T>(self: DataService, path: T, dontSet: boolean?): T`
-Fetches value on path `path` in data.
+Fetches value at path `path` in data.
 Doesn't set the fetched value if `dontSet` is set to `true`.
 Returns fetched value.
 > [!WARNING]
 > This method should be used only if you desynced data with server.
 Otherwise, use `:Get(...)` instead.